gradle/gradle/design-docs/gradle-2.0.md

 * Remove the special case logging from `LogbackLoggingConfigurer`.
 * Clean up usages of `TestPrecondition.JDK5` and related preconditions.
 * Add warning when using Java version > 8 to inform the user that the Java version may not be supported.
+* Add int test coverage for Groovy compilation and groovydoc for various permutations of Groovy version, Java version and (`groovy` or `groovy-all`)
+* Add int test coverage for Scala compilation and scaladoc for various permutations of Scala version, Java version and (`scala-library` or `scala-library-all`)
+* Add int test coverage for PMD for various permutations of PMD and Java version.
+* Add int test coverage for JaCoCo for various permutations of JaCoCo and Java version.
+* Run Sonar int tests on Java 8.
+* Run FindBugs int tests on Java 8.
+* Remove the `JDK7_OR_EARLIER` precondition from various tests.

 ## Test output directories